 Michael Thomas Flanagan

-Teaching and Learning Concepts
+• Teaching and Learning Concepts

 Mick Flanagan's research is centred on the examination of the role of the Meyer and Land pedagogic Threshold Concept in the teaching of electrical engineering at the undergaduate level, teaching programming languages to electrical engineering students and in the development of technology-enhanced learning (TEL) environments for continual professional development.

-Mick Flanagan is also a collaborator in the European Commission Seventh Framework Information and Communication Technologies Digital Libraries Project TARGET (Transformative, Adaptive, Responsive and enGaging EnvironmenT).
+• The European Commission Seventh Framework Information and Communication Technologies Digital Libraries Project TARGET (Transformative, Adaptive, Responsive and enGaging EnvironmenT).
 The main objective of TARGET is the development of a virtual world serious game that will support rapid competence development in project management and project innovation.
 Threshold Concepts studies centred on project and innovation management conducted both within undergraduate and postgraduate courses of the academic partners and within the training departments of the industrial partners will inform the development of serious game scenarios.

 See The Threshold Concept and Undergraduate Teaching for a brief introduction to pedagogic threshold concepts.

-On Epistemes
+• On Epistemes

 Meyer, J.H.F. and Flanagan, M.T.